AdobeDocs/experience-manager-65.pt-BR/help/forms/using/folder-structure.md

 ---
-title: Noções básicas sobre a estrutura de pastas
+title: Como entender a estrutura de pastas
 seo-title: Understanding the folder structure
 description: Como entender a estrutura de pastas do código-fonte do espaço de trabalho do AEM Forms para personalizar.
 seo-description: How to understand the folder structure of AEM Forms workspace source code to customize.